 When the BC Legislature changed "custody" and "access" to "guardianship" and "parenting time" through the Family Law Act, it enacted more than just a substitution of words.
 These terms encapsulate the world in which a child will live following parental separation.
 Furthermore, these inclusive terms underscore the fact that the word "family" has multiple meanings.

 After separation, guardians and parents must create parenting arrangements which determine parenting time (i.e. who has custody of the kids on what days).
+These are often put into a court order a child custody agreement/parenting plan.
 If the matter goes to trial, a judge will decide parenting arrangements based entirely on the child's best interests — that is, their physical, psychological and emotional safety, security, and overall well-being.
 Courts will consider:

 - An evaluation of each parent's role and relationship with the child

 - The proposed plan for the child's future care

 - Each parent's willingness to facilitate the child's relationship with the other parent

 Protecting the children's best interests opens up the possibility of non-parental guardianship where appropriate.
 We handle these custody situations with care; thankfully, we have decades of family law litigation experience helping families resolve their legal disputes successfully.